LR 170X Leadership Dynamics - 3 Hours

 LR 6940 Essentials of Nonprofit Operational Management - 3 Hours

-This course helps students address the operational challenges specific to nonprofit organizations including strategic planning, budgeting, financial statement interpretation, multisite management, communications campaigns and building projects.
+This course helps students address the operational challenges specific to nonprofit organizations including strategic planning, budgeting, financial statement interpretation, organizational and personal fundraising, donor relationships, communications campaigns and building projects.
 Offered face-to-face/cluster and online.

 LR 6960 Nonprofit Organizational Dynamics - 3 Hours

 The specifics of working for a nonprofit organization are presented.
-Content includes organizational and personal fundraising, nonprofit organizational structures, and nonprofit law and policy.
-Various issues in nonprofit constituency management included are board management, donor relationships and client service.
+Content includes nonprofit organizational structures, and nonprofit law and policy.
+Various issues in nonprofit constituency management included are development and utilization of volunteer boards of directors and volunteer recruitment and management.
 Offered face-to-face/cluster and online.

 LR 7468 Leadership Capstone Literature Review - 1-2 Hours